Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-09/10-src-fonts/04-page.md

 After you have selected and customized a font as you did in Part 1, one option is to embed the font by linking to it and utilizing Google Fonts as its server via the "Standard" method, good for single-page sites.

-## Option A: Embedding Fonts Using Standard HTML
+## Option B: Embedding Fonts Using Standard HTML

 <iframe src="https://h5p.org/h5p/embed/227373" width="1090" height="867" frameborder="0" allowfullscreen="allowfullscreen"></iframe>